darthpetter/easy-massive-loading/README.md

 #### Reading

-We inject in our application controller/service, the ExcelReadingImpl class.
+We inject in our application controller/service, the XLSXReadingService class.

 The read() function transforms the file into a List of the model provided as the second argument and expects two parameters: